Meirshomron/Chess/README.md

 Created the Chess board game in Unity 2019.3.15f1.

-This is a great game to create as a stepping stone to improve your capabilities as a game developer.
+This is a great game to create, using it as a steppingstone to improve your game developer capabilities.
-The rules are widely known, the game has enough logic to enable different implementations and the use of different tools.
+Its rules are widely known.
+Furthermore, the game has enough logic to enable different implementation and the use of various tools.

 Game development is my passion and I created this game for fun and personal growth.
 I'm a developer and worked on this game independently.
 The graphical aspects of the game are imported and not the current focus of this project.

-To run the project, download/clone and run from unity.
+To run the project, download/clone and run from Unity.

 <a href="https://meirshomron.github.io/MakingOfChess.html">Making Of Chess Article</a>